-In the wake of the recent death and funeral of pop superstar Michael Jackson, many public comments have naturally turned to his, well - rather unusual - life and lifestyle.
+In the wake of the recent death and funeral of pop superstar Michael Jackson, many public comments have naturally turned to his, well—rather unusual—life and lifestyle.
 Some of these comments have been thoughtful, others considerably less so.
 And a few have been irresponsible.
 A number of prominent figures, among them New York Congressional Representative Peter King, have recently asserted without qualification that Michael Jackson was a child molester.
 Over the July 4th weekend, King referred to Jackson as a "pervert," "child molester," and "pedophile."
 In evaluating these comments, it's crucial to note that Michael Jackson was never found guilty of child molestation, although he settled such charges out of court for millions of dollars.

 I do know, however, that recent press coverage of the sexual abuse charges against Jackson has typically omitted one crucial fact.
-One of the two charges that received the most press coverage surfaced in 1993, when Evan Chandler filed a lawsuit against Jackson for sexually abusing his 13 year old son, Jordan.
+One of the two charges that received the most press coverage surfaced in 1993, when Evan Chandler filed a lawsuit against Jackson for sexually abusing his 13-year-old son, Jordan.
 At the time, the news media reported widely that Jordan Chandler accused Jackson of performing oral sex on him, and that Chandler provided law enforcement authorities with a description of Jackson's genitalia.
 Eventually, Jackson settled this case out of court for $22 million; some have argued that this settlement is prima facie evidence of his guilt, whereas others have argued that Jackson understandably wanted to avoid a prolonged and emotionally grueling civil trial.
 I do not know which side is right, so I will withhold judgment on that issue here.

 So what crucial fact has most of the press coverage omitted?
 It's that Jordan Chandler apparently never made any accusations against Jackson until his father, a registered dentist, gave him sodium amytal during a tooth extraction.
-Only then did Jackson's purported sexual abuse emerge; Jordan Chandler's reports became more elaborated and embellished during a later session with a psychiatrist.
+Only then did Jackson's purported sexual abuse emerge; Jordan Chandler's reports became more elaborate and embellished during a later session with a psychiatrist.

-In fact, because the physiological actions of barbiturates are similar in many ways to that of alcohol, the effects of ingesting Sodium amytal are probably similar to those of imbibing a few stiff drinks.
+In fact, because the physiological actions of barbiturates are similar in many ways to that of alcohol, the effects of ingesting sodium amytal are probably similar to those of imbibing a few stiff drinks.
 When we're rip-roaring drunk, we're more likely than when sober to say lots of things, only some of them accurate.
 Moreover, as Piper notes, there's overwhelming evidence that people can distort the truth or lie while under the influence of truth serum.